kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 #### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-  Integration tests cover feature gate disablement.
+  Integration tests cover feature gate disablement and re-enablement.

-  A manual upgrade->downgrade->upgrade flow will be executed prior to graduation to ensure that a running Job falls back to tracking without finalizers.
+  A manual upgrade->downgrade->upgrade flow will be executed prior to Beta graduation to ensure that a running Job falls back to tracking without finalizers.
 The KEP will be updated with the findings of the test.

-#### Is the rollout accompanied by any deprecations and/or removals of features, APIs,
-fields of API types, flags, etc.?
+#### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

   No.